joetjo/jopLauncher/README.md

 - last sessions game list should be deleted

 # Bug To be fix
+- duration display is a date so 1 Jan 1970

 # Enhancement To be done
 - ui preference